List of What I Like About You characters: Holly Tyler

 Holly goes through several romantic relationships throughout the series.
-She dates her first love, Henry Gibson, for nearly a year, but her feelings for Vince complicates matters and the two break up.
-Although, after the breakup, Holly begins to question whether she made the right decision to break up with Henry so soon.
-She fluctuates between both Henry and Vince, never fully committing to either of them while maintaining feelings for both just as she leaves on a summer internship to Paris.
+She dates her first love, Henry Gibson, for nearly a year, but her feelings for Vince complicate matters, and the two break up.
+Although after the breakup, Holly begins to question whether she made the right decision to break up with Henry so soon.
+She fluctuates between both Henry and Vince, never fully committing to either of them, while maintaining feelings for both just as she leaves on a summer internship to Paris.
 While the three decide to wait until Holly returns from Paris before she chooses who she wants to be with, she unexpectedly returns from Europe with Ben, a British musician, as her new boyfriend under the mistaken impression that both Vince and Henry have moved on.
 She remains with Ben for six months until she accidentally responds to Ben's comment of loving her with "I love you, Vince."
 Realizing that she loves Vince, Holly and Ben break up.

 After getting advice from Henry and several mishaps, Holly manages to confess her feelings to Vince and the two become a couple.
 Their relationship is strained when Vince gets a job from an ex-girlfriend, Robyn, who intends to pursue Vince romantically.
 They break up when Vince does not believe Holly and he accepts a job offer in Chicago, even after learning that Holly was right about Robyn.
 However, under the impression that they would not see one another again, Vince returns in the show's final episode and professes his love for Holly, uniting them once again.
 Holly was born in 1986 and is 16 at the start of the show and 20 at the end.